konsultaner/connectanum-dart/README.md

 - export open api in ./lib/ root
 - auto reconnect handling, but keep abstract socket interface
     - difference between intentionally and unintentionally disconnect
-    - websocket has error and regular close event. use them if possible or use close with internal state from this package ?
+    - websocket has error and regular close event. use them if possible or use close with internal state from this package?

 ## Supported WAMP features